Adjudication of employment rights disputes and complaints

 How does adjudication work?

-If your complaint is not dealt with through mediation, or if the mediation is not successful, it is referred to an independent ‘adjudication officer’.
+If your complaint goes to adjudication, it is referred to an independent ‘adjudication officer’.
 The adjudication officer generally conducts an inquiry.

 In some cases, the WRC may decide to deal with the complaint by written submissions only, unless either party objects within 42 days of being informed.
 You can read about the WRC procedures in the investigation of employment and equality complaints (pdf).